zeno4ever/map-all-spaces/README.md

 # map-all-spaces

 Map with all hackerspaces, fablabs and makerspaces.
+Check it out [here](https://mapall.space)!

 Combine several sources and put them together on one map.
 This will result in a uptodate map.